dcasota/m365-scripts/README.md

 The main point people are using Microsoft solutions is sustainability.
 They prefer the benefits of the digital transformation utilizing Microsoft solutions.

-Expanding digital transformation in the development field of sustainability is the place to start.
+In my opinion, expanding digital transformation in the development field of sustainability is the place to start.
 The methodology of how to adopt a solution is a key benefit.

 ![image](https://github.com/user-attachments/assets/ecaa827b-a8e1-4a68-97b2-790ff83797e6)